tiger4589/cqrs-lib/README.md

 It’s no longer shocking news that [AutoMapper and MediatR are going commercial](https://www.jimmybogard.com/automapper-and-mediatr-going-commercial/).

-Many developers prefer writing their own mappings rather than relying on AutoMapper, and While the MediatR library isn’t a full-blown CQRS framework, it does facilitate the application of the CQRS pattern.
+Many developers prefer writing their own mappings rather than relying on AutoMapper, and while the `MediatR` library isn’t a full-blown CQRS framework, it does facilitate the application of the CQRS pattern.
 Therefor, instead of focusing on mapping, let’s concentrate on CQRS, and write our own companion library that would help in the long run to completely implement actual CQRS.

 ## First Things First, What is CQRS?